Williams, Margaret Johnson

 Teacher.
 Born– November 13, 1954, in Birmingham Ala.
 Parents– Clinton Mason and Dorothy Ann (Pullen) Wood.
 Education– Albertville High School; Gadsden State Junior College, one year; Mobile College, B.A., 1978.
 Taught at Westminster Christian School, Gadsden, 1978-1979; Simmons Junior High School, Hoover, 1979-.
 Awarded, Outstanding Young Men of America, 1985.
 Member– Sons of the American Revolution, Sons of Confederate Veterans.
 Published in state newspapers.

 The Marble Valley Boys.
 Hoover Ala., 1986.

-Teacher.
-Parents– William Marvin and ____ Woodall.
-Married– Bob Murray (Mahoney?).
+Writer; Teacher.
+Born 1913, Birmingham.
+Parents– William Marvin and Sallie Lee Woodall.
+Married– C. Robert Murray.
+Children–one.
 Education– Birmingham Southern College; Columbia University, graduate study; New York University, Feagin School of Drama.
 Worked on New York stage; wrote radio and advertising scripts.
 Published in New Republic; U.S. Camera.
 Taught speech and drama at Princeton University; University of Hawaii.
 Wrote, directed, acted; “As the Grass,” 1966, in Mobile; wrote play “Helen in Transit.”